Exstee/periodic_table_database/README.md

 # Build a Periodic Table Database
-A project to create a Bash script to get information abouut chemical elements from a periodic table database.
+A project to create a Bash script to get information about chemical elements from a periodic table database.